Alaskan Malamute Puppies: Cute Pictures And Facts - DogTime

 You may want to try getting this de-shedder brush to help manage the flying fur!

 Alaskan Malamutes may shed fur throughout the year, but they’re also seasonal shedders.
 This means that, come the spring and the fall, your Alaskan Malamute may shed so much that you could practically make a second dog with the fur!

 Many Malamute owners say that their puppies had a major shedding moment around the age of one-and-a-half to two years old.
 This is when your Alaskan Malamute pup sheds their baby coat for their adult coat.

 Females often shed more than male Alaskan Malamutes.
 Spaying your female Alaskan Malamute won’t completely eliminate her coat-blowing, but it will cut down on the hormones that contribute to a hefty shedding season.

 Allergies may flare up during this time, as well, so make sure anyone in your family with allergies is comfortable.

-Often, experts do not recommend Alaskan Malamute puppies for beginner dog owners.
+Often, experts do not recommend Alaskan Malamute puppies for beginner dog parents.

-Training is important with every dog, but it is especially so with a large, strong dog who, if left unchecked, could become an uncooperative alpha.
+Training is important with every dog, but it is especially so with a large, strong dog who, if left unchecked, could become uncooperative and difficult.